TruVortex/truvortex.github.com/about.md

 ---
 # About

-This is my website where I do stuff.
+This is my new website which I will use to blog about competitive programming and math with.